Axiver/reddits-nightmare/README.md

 Don't you ever want to become the enemy of the people? [reddits-nightmare](https://github.com/Garlicvideos/reddits-nightmare) is a bot that downloads any post from any subreddit, along with the post's title, and reuploads it to Instagram, causing massive havoc and ruins relationships once your close friends or families find out.

-#### The reddit-scraping module is currently broken
+### The reddit scraping module is currently broken
 After reddit's API changes, the `reddit-snooper` package that the bot depends on is currently broken.
-As that package is no longer maintained by its original author, there is no fix.
-To continue using this bot, you will have to manually download the posts from reddit and place them in `/assets/images/approved`.
+As that package is no longer maintained by its original author, I will need to fork it and work on a fix, which would take a long time.
+Until then, you will have to manually download the posts from reddit and place them in `/assets/images/approved`.
 The bot will then upload the images to Instagram as usual.

 ## Getting started